skysqlinc/skysql-docs/docs/Higher Availability and Disaster Recovery.md

 ----

 For HA and Load balancing client requests there is no configuration required.
-Just launch a "replicated topology" DB service.
+Just launch a `replicated topology` DB service.
 SkySQL automatically starts a intelligent proxy that does all the heavy lifting.
 Detecting failures and replaying transactions, awareness of who the primary is at all times, balancing load and much more.

-You should be aware of the 'causal_reads' configuration as outlined below.
+You should be aware of the `causal_reads` configuration as outlined below.
 The sections below provide a more detailed description of how SkySQL delivers on HA and scaling across replicas.

 ## **Level 1 Resiliency - container health checks, compute-storage isolation**

 To provide high resiliency we try to protect every layer of the stack – disks, compute, Zones/cloud regions, network and even the load balancer accepting incoming DB connections.
 The graphic below depicts this architecture.
 Letʼs peel the onion a bit.

 All Cloud databases configured for HA replicate the data across multiple availability zones (AZ).
 Ensuring your data is protected against data center failures.
 This is necessary, but not sufficient.
 In SkySQL, data is always isolated from compute on the underlying block storage device of each AZ.
 This device keeps a copy of each block on multiple servers providing the first layer of protection against component failures or corruption.